Logrui/n8n-nodes-twenty-dynamic/README.md

 - ✅ All custom databases you create in Twenty
 - ✅ Custom fields on standard objects
 - ✅ Most custom field types supported
-- ⚠️ Some complex object-based custom fields are work-in-progress
+- ⚠️ Some complex object-based custom fields are work-in-progress - please report bugs on GitHub

 **Note:** The majority of custom fields are fully supported.
 If you encounter issues with specific custom field types, please [report them on GitHub](https://github.com/Logrui/n8n-nodes-twenty-dynamic/issues).